AdrianSkar/markdown/fcc_changes summary.md

 Summary of changes:

-improvement(guide): ES6, code examples and resources
+improvement(guide): ES6, write arrow functions with params

-feat (lang): added polish language

-- Remove phantom image
+- Link to resources
 - Remove notes for contributors
 - Change explanation and hints.
 - Links to markdown